Chapter 7 Bankruptcy Help for Sherman Residents

 Most Chapter 7 cases for Sherman residents are handled in the U.S. Bankruptcy Court for the Eastern District of Texas, Sherman Division, at Plano Office, 660 N. Central Expy., Suite 300B, Plano, TX 75074.

-Attorney Don Hood serves Sherman County residents and files with the Southern District of Texas, Sherman Division.
-Phone and video consultations are available for island and mainland Sherman County clients.
+Attorney Don Hood serves Grayson County residents and files with the Eastern District of Texas, Sherman Division.
+Phone and video consultations are available for Grayson County clients.

 Sherman Areas We Serve